claudiobartolini/elliot/elliot_server/README.md

-The elliot server is a basic Flask application that implements the API endpoints described in the YAML file:
+The elliot server is a basic Flask application that implements the API endpoints described in server.yml https://app.swaggerhub.com/apis/CLAUDIOLUISBARTOLINI_1/elliot-recommender_system_api/1.0.0

 ### Explanation

 1. **Upload Dataset**: